LOGIN

 Now fully settled in, Linda and Andrew are enjoying the relaxed pace they’d been looking forward to.
 Morning starts are a favourite, with automated blinds rising to reveal the ocean view, and a quiet sense of arrival that never wears off.

 “Every morning I start the day with this wonderful smile,” says Andrew.
-“I walk out into the lounge and hit the button to open the blinds just to see what’s happening in the ocean.
-It just gives me a real boost – I love it.”
+“I walk out into the lounge, hit the button to open the blinds to see what’s happening in the ocean.
+It gives me a real boost – I love it.”

 Reflecting on the build, the couple say it was the people who made the difference.
 “From day one, the Landmark Homes team was phenomenal.
 They were proactive and reassuring, always offering solutions and finding a way forward.
 Nothing ever felt too hard.
 They genuinely wanted to help us get the best result, and they’ve definitely delivered on that.”